jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 **At this point, stop and think!** What is a feature?
 What is a threshold?
 What is a label?
 How can you easily determine a split between two points in our dataset?
 ___
 ### Classifier
+Now, we'll move into the code you're required to implement for this assignment.
 This is another abstract class that your classification tree will extend.
 It defines a number of methods that are required to be considered a "Classifier":

 ```java
 public boolean canClassify(Classifiable input);